Introduction to Financial planner business plan

 Market yourself better

 No need to cold call prospective clients.
 They’ll now come to you.
-Remember, most clients want a financial planner who is skilled and knowledgeable to resolve their problems.
+Remember, most clients want a financial planner who is skilled and knowledgeable about resolving their problems.

 Clients would be pre-sold